alexeybusygin/ShippingRates/README.md

 }
 ```

-DotNetShipping supports requesting a single rate from UPS and USPS.
+Shipping.Rates supports requesting a single rate from UPS and USPS.
 To do so, include the rate description as a parameter of the provider constructor.
 ```CSHARP
 rateManager.AddProvider(new USPSProvider(uspsUserId, "Priority Mail"));